jundalisay/spblist/content/en/research/mohammad/quran/sura-002c.md

 The Jews:
 - were struck with humiliation and poverty
-- incurred wrath from Allah
+- incurred wrath from Enki

-This is because they rejected Allah’s revelations and wrongfully killed the prophets.
+This is because they rejected Enki’s revelations and wrongfully killed the prophets.

 {{< s v="62" >}} The following will have their reward with their Lord: